Business Internet · Binghamton, NY

 Why use BIA

 Spectrum dominates residential coverage, but the commercial fiber market has real competition.
-FirstLight Fiber has significant on-net presence in downtown commercial buildings.
-Frontier's fiber expansion is actively changing availability block by block.
+Multiple carriers have significant on-net presence in downtown commercial buildings.
+Fiber expansion is actively changing availability block by block.
 Businesses that check only the obvious carriers miss better options.

 Carriers pay BIA a referral fee.
 You pay the exact same monthly rate as calling the provider directly.
 Our service is completely free to your business.
 The only difference is you get every qualified option in one comparison instead of making five separate sales calls.